bernatferragut/WEB2/_posts/2020-01-01-304-Experiences-out-of-the-body.md

 ---
 layout: post
-title: DIGITAL DESIGN |  304 Out of the Body Experiences
+title: DIGITAL DESIGN=> 304 Experiences out of the body
 description: Bitcoin Art on the blockchain
 summary: Exhibition of 304-Experiences Out of the Body
 tags: DESIGN